H2Sxxa/logng/README.md

 # What's this?

-A loging library, intending to simplify the use of logger and easy to configure and implements.
+A logging library, intending to simplify the use of logger and easy to configure or implement.

 # Install